 Leave during the week is from 3:30-5:15pm only.
-Yr12 and 13 students only are allowed leave to Roslyn Shops from 8-9pm.
+Yr12 and 13 students only are allowed leave to Roslyn Shops from after prep - 9pm for Yr12 and 10pm Yr13.

 Leave outside these times or locations must be approved by a parent using Reach.
 Leave to visit friends or family also requires parental permission using Reach.